senotrusov/notes/arch-linux-installation.md

 #### Root with ext4

 Ext4 is a traditional, robust, and mature filesystem.

+!!! info

-For details on ext4, see the [ext4](https://wiki.archlinux.org/title/ext4) Arch Wiki page.
+    See the [ext4](https://wiki.archlinux.org/title/ext4) Arch Wiki page for more information.

 **Format and mount:**